Do the Bartman: Music video

-The music video for "Do the Bartman" features the typical plot of Bart rebelling against authority when he decides to put his own spin on a rigidly choreographed dance presentation at Springfield Elementary School.
+The accompanying music video for "Do the Bartman" features the typical plot of Bart rebelling against authority when he decides to put his own spin on a rigidly choreographed dance presentation at Springfield Elementary School.
 The music video for "Do the Bartman" was directed by Brad Bird, with dance choreography by Michael Chambers.
 Nobody from the staff of The Simpsons wanted to direct it because they were busy doing the show, but Bird finally agreed to do it after having been asked four times.
 He had a very short amount of time to finish the video because it was supposed to coincide with the release of The Simpsons Sing the Blues.

 The entire music video was storyboarded in only two days in the United States.
 Bird then got on a plane to Budapest, Hungary, where the video was animated by Varga Studio.
 They thought the video was going to be animated as simply as the original The Simpsons shorts, shown on The Tracey Ullman Show, so when Bird told them that it was going to be done in full animation with no repeated scenes, they "went into deep shock".

-The animators added the wraparound at the beginning to set Bart against the crowd and put the video in "some sort of context."
+The animators added the wraparound at the beginning to set Bart against the crowd and put the video in "some sort of context".

 The video was nominated for Best Special Effects at the 1991 MTV Video Music Awards.
 It originally premiered on Fox after the episode "Bart the Daredevil" on December 6, 1990, and was the number one music video on rotation on MTV between January and March 1991.
 Along with the music video for "Deep, Deep Trouble", the video was included on The Simpsons: The Complete Second Season DVD boxset in 2002.
 Following the death of Michael Jackson on June 25, 2009, the music video was broadcast by Fox on June 28, 2009—ahead of a rerun of the episode "Wedding for Disaster"—and featured a title card paying tribute to Jackson.

 There is an alternative version of the music video that removes the references to Michael Jackson's "hair strand" (by not including said hair strand in frame), people dancing to the Bartman on a cruise ship with the Statue of Liberty in the background moving side to side with the rhythm of the song and replaces it with extra frames of the Springfield "cool kids" dancing along.
-The alternative version also removes the lyric, "She can do it, he can do it, so can I".
+The alternative version also removes the lyric, "She can do it, you can do it, so can I".